39 Whole muscle contraction

 Figure 30.2 - Skeletal Muscle Contractions

 An isometric contraction occurs when a muscle produces tension without a change in muscle length.
-Isometric contractions involve sarcomere shortening and increasing muscle tension, but do not move a load, as the force produced cannot overcome the resistance provided by the load.
+Isometric contractions involve sarcomere shortening and increasing muscle tension.
+However, a load is not moved, as the force produced cannot overcome the resistance provided by the load.
 For example, if one attempts to lift a hand weight that is too heavy, there will be sarcomere activation and shortening to a point, and ever-increasing muscle tension, but no change in the position of the hand weight.
 In everyday living, isometric contractions are active in maintaining posture and maintaining bone and joint stability.

 Most actions of the body are the result of a combination of isotonic and isometric contractions working together to produce a wide range of outcomes.
 These muscle activities are under the control of the nervous system.
 A crucial aspect of nervous system control of skeletal muscles is the role of motor units.